 The Gifted Eligibility Team will use only one instrument for each category: Mental Ability, Creativity, Achievement, and Motivation.
-Based on previous testing experiences and/or classroom performance, some children may have prior test data in their permanent record that can be used in one or more categories.
+Some children may have prior test data in their permanent record from testing and observations that can be used in one or more categories.
 Children will not be tested unnecessarily.
-The Gifted Eligibility Team has more than one option of instrument for most categories.
+The Gifted Eligibility Team has more than one instrument option for most categories.
 The team will use all relevant data about the student to select the most effective instrument at the time.
 The team will not exhaust all its options in each category during any referral window.

-For additional information, reach out to your school's Gifted Contact Teacher or contact the Office of Gifted and Talented Education at (404) 802-7585.
+For additional information, contact your school's Gifted Contact Teacher or the Office of Gifted and Talented Education at (404) 802-7585.